 Japan has no shortage of engaging, population hubs that provide its guests with distinctive ventures and unforgettable memories.
 Although Tokyo carries a lot of these attractions that must be explored, just outside the city are charming towns and small cities, hiding plenty of new and exciting experiences.
-It’s often worth taking the road less travelled, so a deeper appreciation of a new destination can be achieved.
+When travelling it’s often worth taking the road less travelled so that a deeper appreciation of the destination can be achieved.
 So keep reading to escape the bustle of Tokyo with these day trips from the city.

-Japan’s tallest peak, appreciated by both locals and travellers from all over the globe; Mt Fuji is a treasured icon of Japan.
-This active volcano is located approximately 2 hours southwest of Tokyo, and is surrounded by a collection of vibrant spots for travellers to experience its beauty from afar.
+Japan’s tallest peak, Mt Fuji is appreciated by both locals and travellers from all over the globe and is a treasured icon of Japan.
+This active volcano is located approximately 2 hours southwest of Tokyo.
+Surrounding it are a collection of vibrant spots for travellers to experience its beauty from afar.

 An extensive range of day tours are available from Tokyo.
 These guide guests throughout the Fuji district, to the most remarkable spots for you to view its beauty.

-Nikkō National Park, located throughout the mountains north of Tokyo, hides within it serene temples and colourful landscapes waiting to be explored.
-The park is located approximately 3 hours from Tokyo, and is easily accessible through one of the many day tours available.
+Nikkō National Park is located throughout the mountains north of Tokyo.
+Within the park are serene temples and colourful landscapes waiting to be explored.
+The park is located approximately 3 hours from Tokyo and is easily accessible through one of the many day tours available.

 Many day tours incorporate these destinations into a visit to Nikkō National Park, along with many other scenic gems within the area.